014972304505347/iGem2017combinatorialmodel/README.md

 # iGem2017combinatorialmodel
-The math modelling and python scripting I did for iGem 2017
+The math modelling and python scripting I did for Waterloo iGem 2017